xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta3.md

 Environment facts affect obligations only when **translated into contract state** via a declared evidence standard (witnesses, attestations, oracle receipts).
 Oracles are tools: at the boundary we admit only the **translated contract claims**, not the environment-as-such.

-**Stack locality (no implicit semantic union).** Noetia’s semantics are stack-local: it does not “import” legacy state parameters (territory, citizenship, statutory duties, clocks) as Noetia-native variables by default.
+**Stack locality (no implicit semantic union).** Noetia’s semantics are stack-local: it does not “import” legacy-state parameters (territory, citizenship, statutory duties, clocks, state identity, corporate personality) as Noetia-native variables by default.
+A legacy fact affects a Noetia contract only if the contract names it as evidence for a declared predicate under a declared evidence rule.
+Noetia does not inherit legacy authority by proximity.
-Interoperation—if any—must occur through explicit **bridge contracts**.
-A bridge is not a union of semantics: it is a narrow, typed adapter that translates *declared* interface claims across stacks, without making either stack accept the other’s native ontology.

 **Kernel-boundary minimization.** Canonical Noetia keeps the kernel as thin as possible: it fixes only the Subject / non-Subject boundary and the traceability / exit conditions under which interface claims become admissible.
 Anything else—metaphysics of personhood, identity, welfare, value, or institutional form—must be pushed down into forks, venue γ, and contract interfaces rather than frozen into the kernel.
 Kernel here refers to Axiom 1 and Axiom 2 only.